Article DFM 101: PCB Materials

 Standard Multilayer Materials

 Most PCBs are manufactured using epoxy-glass (FR-4) dielectrics and copper foil.
-PCBs are constructed from three basic material types: copper foil, prepreg, and cores.
+PCBs are constructed from three basic PCB material types: copper foil, prepreg, and cores.

 • Prepreg: This is semi-cured glass-epoxy material.
 There is no copper attached to this material.

 • Core: This is fully-cured glass-epoxy material with copper laminated to both sides (Figure 1).
 This is used for internal layers.
 It is occasionally used for outer layers but is not preferred.
-A core is constructed from either of one sheet of prepreg (single-ply) or two or more sheets of prepreg and two layers of copper foil.
+A core is constructed from either one sheet of prepreg (single-ply) or two or more sheets of prepreg and two layers of copper foil.
 Single-ply is considered the preferred core construction and has better dimensional stability.

 High Frequency (RF/Microwave) Materials

-Material Types
+Printed Circuit Board Material Types

-Non-woven materials contain a dispersion of glass microfibers in the substrate.
+• Non-woven materials contain a dispersion of glass microfibers in the substrate.
 These are typically materials with low dielectric constants (2.20-2.35).
-They work very well at the higher frequencies, as the dissipation factor is low.
+They work very well at higher frequencies, as the dissipation factor is low.

-1. Woven glass materials are made using fine weave glass fiber cloth.
+• Woven glass materials are made using fine weave glass fiber cloth.
 These materials have dielectric constants in the range of 2.40 to 2.60.
 Due to the glass cloth, the dissipation factor may be somewhat higher.

-2. Filled materials have dielectric constants ranging from 2.94 to 10.8.
+• Filled materials have dielectric constants ranging from 2.94 to 10.8.
 The filler material may be a ceramic or other suitable material that can be used to raise the dielectric constant.
 These materials may also contain non-woven or woven glass.
 The type of filler and construction determines the dielectric constant as well as the dissipation factor.
 These materials tend to have a higher dissipation factor than the materials mentioned above.

 Copper Foil Types

-2. Rolled-annealed copper (RA) is made by rolling an ingot to very thin foils.
+• Rolled-annealed copper (RA) is made by rolling an ingot to very thin foils.
 The grain structure is horizontally oriented.
-The rolling causes stress in the foil and must be heat annealed to remove the stress.
+The rolling causes stress in the foil and must be heat-analed to remove the stress.
 Rolled-annealed copper has the same finish on each side, which requires teeth artificially created on the backside.
 These teeth are about half the depth of the electrodeposited copper.
 This causes rolled-annealed copper to have about half the peel strength of electrodeposited copper.
 This means rolled-annealed copper performs better at frequencies above 13 GHz.

 Peel strength is the amount of force, in pounds per inch, which must be applied to cause a 1-inch-wide strip of the copper foil to peel from the substrate.
-Typical values for electrodeposited (ED) 1-ounce copper are 9–11 pounds per inch and rolled-annealed (RA) 1 ounce copper is 4–6 pounds per inch.
-As circuit traces become narrower the peel strength is reduced.
+Typical values for electrodeposited (ED) 1-ounce copper are 9–11 pounds per inch and rolled-annealed (RA) 1-ounce copper is 4–6 pounds per inch.
+As circuit traces become narrower, the peel strength is reduced.
 Therefore, more care is required to solder and bond to narrow traces.

 Copper surface roughness is critical for high-frequency applications where the roughness of the copper surface impacts conductor loss.
 At high signal frequencies, the current in a PCB copper circuit is concentrated within a small depth near its surface, referred to as the skin effect, or skin depth.
 Skin depth is a measure of how (and where) electrical conduction takes place in a conductor and is a function of frequency.

-In other words, for high frequency applications, the smoother the surface copper the better.
+In other words, for high-frequency applications, the smoother the surface copper the better.
 Circuit conduction occurs at the surface nearest the dielectric from which the EM wave propagates, in other words, the bottom copper surface that is against the laminate in a microstrip design.

 Metal Core and IMPCB Materials